andamira/devela/src/_doc/reference/features.md

 ### Module and capability features

-Public module features such as `data`, `num`, `media`, or `ui` enable the main public functionality of that part of the library.

-Feature-gated root families also provide a corresponding `*_all` feature.
-For example, `ui_all` enables `ui`, `event`, and `widget`.
-These features select the intended broad public family, but do not necessarily include every platform, backend, or optional dependency associated with that namespace.
+Public module-family features provide two possible breadth grades.

+A bare family feature, such as `data`, `media`, `num`, or `ui`, enables a lightweight coherent base for that domain.
+It is intended to remain useful on its own and to avoid compiling unrelated capabilities merely because they share the same thematic namespace.

+Where a broader distinction is useful, the corresponding `*_all` feature selects the full ordinary public family.
+It always includes the bare feature and adds the public capabilities associated with that domain.
+For example, `ui_all` currently enables `ui`, `event`, and `widget`.

+Specific capability features remain independently selectable.
+They should imply only the minimum other features required for their meaningful operation, and cross-family dependencies should prefer the narrowest sufficient feature grade.

+The module taxonomy and Cargo feature graph therefore need not coincide exactly.
+A capability may belong to a module structurally while remaining outside that module family's lightweight base.

+The `*_all` suffix describes thematic breadth, not every feature that can affect that module.
+Environment, safety, scope, optional dependencies, nightly configuration, and platform- or backend-specific selections remain orthogonal, except where a selected capability intrinsically requires them.

-This distinction is especially visible in `sys_all`, which enables the standard `sys`, `io`, and `net` family while leaving platform-facing capabilities such as `web`, `linux`, `term`, and `x11` independently selectable.
+This distinction is especially visible in `sys_all`, which selects the ordinary portable `sys` family while leaving target-, operating-system-, and backend-specific capabilities independently selectable.

-`all` enables the `*_all` families of the feature-gated root modules.
-It is a broad library selection, not a synonym for enabling every Cargo feature.
+The root `all` feature enables the `*_all` grade of each feature-gated root module.
+It is a broad thematic library selection, not a synonym for enabling every Cargo feature.

 ### Safety features